BOOSTERS AVAILABLE IN FLORENCE FOR ALL STUDENTS

 EXPERIENCED & DEDICATED PERSONNEL

-ISI Florence staff members are dedicated to monitoring & supporting Italian and EU health & safety regulations and recommendations.
-Our local staff includes a Facilities Safety Coordinator, Rino Punzo, responsible for the cleaning and sanitizing of the facilities, enforcing social distancing and capacity regulations, emergency protocols, PPE resources, and other health and safety regulations.
-Our Health and Wellness Coordinator, Miranda McDaniel, is responsible for the health and welfare of our students.
-She coordinates medical visits, psychological counseling, and emergency services.
-In addition, all ISI Florence staff are trained in health, safety, and emergency protocols.
+ISI Abroad has established a Risk Management Team dedicated to monitoring & supporting Italian and EU health & safety regulations and recommendations to facilitate the policies, procedures, and safe reopening of the Institute.
+Each Institute includes a Facilities Safety Coordinator, responsible for the cleaning and sanitizing of the facilities, enforcing social distancing, emergency protocols, PPE resources, and other health and safety regulations.
+We have also assigned a dedicated Health and Wellness Coordinator, responsible for the health and welfare of our students.
+They coordinate medical visits, psychological counseling, and emergency services.
+In addition, all ISI Abroad staff are trained in health, safety, and emergency protocols.

-We anticipate that students may have physical or mental health needs while abroad that could relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
-Students will be able to receive the well-established mental and physical health support offered by the Institute.
-The ISI Florence APP allows students to books appointments on their smartphone and contact ISI Florence staff members that are on call 24/7.
-In addition, Italy is working to address the needs of international students.
-For example, the Region of Tuscany shall provide free COVID-19 testing and medical treatment to all international students studying in the region.
-In addition, the hospital system in Tuscany is considered to be “well-prepared” for future outbreaks.
-Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site and our students with the details.
+We understand that students may have physical or mental health needs while abroad that relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
+Students are able to receive the well-established mental and physical health support offered by the Institute.
+The exclusive ISI Florence and Umbra Institute APPs allow students to book medical appointments on their smartphone or contact staff members that are on call 24/7.
+In most regions, including Tuscany, medical treatment is also provided free of charge to all international students.
+Furthermore, the hospital system in Italy is considered to be well-prepared for future outbreaks.
+Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site with further details.

 ACADEMIC CONTINUITY WITH REMOTE RESOURCES

-NOTE: All items on this page are subject to change as all measures, particularly those relevant to travel, social distancing, & sanitation may change in compliance with Italian and EU laws and guidelines for public health and safety.
+NOTE: Information provided on this page is subject to change as all measures, particularly those relevant to travel, social distancing, & sanitation may change in compliance with current Italian and EU laws and guidelines for public health and safety.